 As design visualization software becomes more ubiquitous and easier to use, the novelty of digital form for the sake of digital form is wearing off.
 These exponentially evolving conception and fabrication techniques that can now be applied to existing design problems that do not traditionally involve digital technologies bring a fresh perspective to an established craft.

-At San Francisco's Museum of Craft and Design, the exhibition Data Clay: Digital Strategies for Parsing the Earth looks at the ways in which leading researchers and practitioners are experimenting at the intersection of digital technology and ceramics.
-This range of diverse products and sculptural forms are based on design, art, and architectural sensibilities.
+Research initiative Data Clay looks at the ways in which leading practitioners are experimenting at the intersection of digital technology and ceramics.
+The range of diverse products and sculptural forms to be developed under this organization are inspired by a combination of design, art and architectural sensibilities.

 Because clay has been a useful and familiar material for over 27,000 years, this experimental research remains accessible to both the general public and specialists advancing future applications.
 Now, this once-basic material is being adopted in complex hybrid systems, pushing ceramics to the forefront of innovation in the allied design fields, combining tooling from the contemporary digital era with traditional, craft- and skill-based knowledge, to offer the best of both worlds.

-Stein explains in a statement, “Data Clay pushes beyond our current cultural obsession with the novelty of digital technology, and instead situates the speed and ephemerality of the digital in relation to the resistant physical weight, and long histories of earth.”
+As Stein explains, “Data Clay pushes beyond our current cultural obsession with the novelty of digital technology and instead situates the speed and ephemerality of the digital in relation to the resistant physical weight and long histories of earth.”

 For more on the potential applications of 3D printing in architecture, check out the following articles: